Knowledge Portal | Metasearch (EDS)

 Cite via EDS

 Search via EDS and select a desired search hit.
-Via the menu bar that appears at the right edge of the screen, you will find the menu item "Cite".
+You will find the menu item Cite, indicated by a ", via the menu items that appear next to the hit.
 Click on this menu item to go to the "Citation format".
-In the view that now follows, you will see hints and examples of citations of your search hit.
-The list of suggested citation styles can be browsed by scrolling.
-The option "Export to bibliography management software" leads to the export manager.
+In the view that now appears, you will receive examples of citations for your search hit.
+You can scroll through the list of suggested citation styles.

 Be sure to check with your supervisors / instructors for current and discipline-specific requirements.